Frederick Holmes School

 Physical Education is encouraged and through this confidence, self-esteem and independence skills are developed.
 All children take part in ability based PE groups and swim weekly in the hydrotherapy pool.
 Pupils also take part in a wide variety of enrichment activities in and out of school including community visits, a musical partnership with Hymers College and creative partnerships such as the Schools Shakespeare Project and the Colours of Music production with other special schools.
 The school has a partnership with The Lyceum School in Lahore, Pakistan.

 Frederick Holmes works with a multidisciplinary team, including Speech and Language Therapy, Physiotherapy and Occupational Therapy.
 There is a full time Nurse on site who is supported by a team of Health Care Support Workers.
 Other services including the Regional Wheelchair Service, Educational Psychologists and Social Services visit the school as and when required.
-The school hosts regular medical and orthotic clinics to allow pupils to attend appointments with consultants with the minimum of inconvenience and has its own Moving and Handling Trainer and ICT Access Officer.

 Close family links are maintained by education staff, and other professionals based within the school, through a variety of means including the home/school books, communication switches and the Marvellous Me App.
 In addition the school employs a Family Support Co-ordinator to support families and to encourage parental engagement.
 The school holds the Rights Respecting School Award and is proud of the emphasis it places on listening to the views of all stakeholders.
 Pupil voice is represented through the School Council and parents are encouraged to share their views through the Parent forum and the PTFA.